Investors wary as anti-Vietnamese feeling grows in Cambodia

 Kem Sokha, deputy leader of the CNRP, accused Vietnam of sending immigrants to occupy Cambodian land and promised to cancel contracts with Vietnamese companies if the CNRP won.

 The CNRP has used anti-Vietnamese rhetoric since the vote last July, which Hun Sen’s party won amid allegations of cheating.
-In a March meeting with supporters, Sam Rainsy said the government planned to colonise Cambodia with “neighbours from the east” - meaning Vietnamese.
+In a March meeting with supporters, Sam Rainsy said the government planned to colonize Cambodia with “neighbors from the east” - meaning Vietnamese.

 Companies from Vietnam are growing increasingly concerned.